ACRES Land Trust is dedicated to preserving natural areas since 1960,78 nature preserves in northeast Indiana, northwest Ohio, and southern Michigan.

 The Wabash River Heritage Corridor Commission, representing the Wabash River Heritage Corridor, shall protect and enhance the natural, cultural, historical, and recreational resources and encourage sustainable development of the corridor.

-Articles About Partners
+Articles About other Conservation Organizations

 Peter Murrey and Clinic interns submitted comments on behalf of the American Bird Conservancy to the Fish and Wildlife Service urging the agency to strengthen proposed rules governing private oil and gas drilling in these sensitive areas.